Gixx/worstpractice.github.io/src/_posts/2020-01-05-start-web-development-on-windows.md

 </figure>

 And in the future, first always start the wsl first, and then the Docker Desktop app.

+#### In step 10: Skip the terminal emulator part

+Many tutorial pages devote a whole chapter to the terminal emulators, particularly to the ConEmu.
+No doubt, that is a marvellous application, but let's stop a little bit and think.
+Do we really need it?
+What will we win with another terminal?
+Okay, the **CMD.exe** is not enough, the
+**PowerShell** has a different purpose, the Git for windows shipped the **BASH.exe** which is a good start, but now we have the **WSL.exe**.
+We need that, we work with that, we work in that.

 ### <a name="phpstorm"></a>Fine tuning the PHPStorm terminal